manbehindthemadness/Concortium/README.md

 ##

-"The strength of the tribes lies in their unity." - Genghis Khan probably
+"The unity of tribes is where their strength lies." - Genghis Khan probably

 “Consensus before creation.” - Me, thinking of this whilst drinking coffee this morning